How to Pick the Right Bike for your Kid

 How on earth do you figure out what you need for your kid?!

-The first step is you need to figure out the correct size bike your child will need, then figure out what style of bike will be best for your child.
+The first step is figuring out the correct size bike your child will need, then decide what style of bike will be best for your child.
 For kids bikes, they are sized by their tire size, so a 16″ bike has a 16″ tires, 20″ bike has a 20″ tire and so on.

 What is the correct size bike for my kid?